 Missing / Lost Property

 Most of the problems you will come across will be because people forget what they did with their items.
 This accounts for most of the missing items.
 Borrowing (without asking) accounts for a small percentage of other missing items.
 Borrowing without asking permission is not condoned and students doing this can expect consequences which will vary depending on the severity of their actions.
-Theft happens infrequently, but can happen.
+Theft happens infrequently but can happen.
 You can minimise the risk by being tidy and locking all your goods away including clothes, shoes, devices, electronic equipment and sporting equipment.
 Bikes should be locked in the bike shed.
-Money should always been in your wallet, locked away.
+Money should always be in your wallet, locked away.
 Large amounts of money should always be left with the Housemaster for safe-keeping.

-Please report any suspected theft to the person on duty / housemaster as soon as you suspect it has been stolen
+Please report any suspected theft to the person on duty / Housemaster as soon as you suspect it has been stolen

-In General if you have a problem or concern:
+In General, if you have a problem or concern:

 Talk to a friend if this helps.